hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ## Restart Besu

-When you restart Besu it will begin pruning, block by block after an initial reduction in the database during each startup.
+When you restart Besu, it will begin pruning and remove unnecessary data, one block at a time.
+This process begins after an initial reduction in the database size during the initial startup.

-If you have a long-running node, this will not immediately clear your backlog of trie logs in the same way that resyncing does.
-Instead of resyncing, in order to do this we’re providing a “run once” **offline** command to immediately **prune all your old trie logs in a few minutes or less**.
-Note, this requires Besu to be shutdown before running, but downtime will be minimal.
-You will **not** need to run this command a second time if you keep `--Xbonsai-limit-trie-logs-enabled`.
+Running a long-running node does not immediately clear your backlog of trie logs in the same way resyncing does.
+Instead of resyncing, you can run an offline command to immediately prune old trie logs.
+To run the offline command, you must shutdown Besu for a minimal period.
+If you enable the `--Xbonsai-limit-trie-logs-enabled` option, you do not need to run this command again.

-For minimal downtime, we recommend running this command **before** restarting Besu with `--Xbonsai-limit-trie-logs-enabled` (easiest to do it all at the same time).
+For minimal downtime, we recommend running the offline command before restarting Besu with `--Xbonsai-limit-trie-logs-enabled`.

-If you followed Somer Esat’s (https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee ) or CoinCashew’s guide (https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu) then you likely have these options set in your `besu.service` or `execution.service` systemd file:
+If you followed the guides by Somer Esat (https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee) or CoinCashew (https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu), you set these options in your `besu.service` or `execution.service` systemd file:

 ```
 ...
 ExecStart=/usr/local/bin/besu/bin/besu \
 ...
-  --sync-mode=X_SNAP \
+  --sync-mode=SNAP \
   --data-path="/var/lib/besu" \
   --data-storage-format=BONSAI \
 ...
 ```
-To prune the trie logs, your command should be something like:
+To prune trie logs, your command should look like the following:

-`sudo /usr/local/bin/besu/bin/besu --data-storage-format=BONSAI --data-path=/var/lib/besu --sync-mode=X_SNAP storage x-trie-log prune`
+`sudo /usr/local/bin/besu/bin/besu --data-storage-format=BONSAI --data-path=/var/lib/besu --sync-mode=SNAP storage x-trie-log prune`

-The logs should look something like this:
+The logs should look something like the following:

 ```
 2024-02-02 05:45:41.162+00:00 | main | INFO  | KeyPairUtil | Attempting to load public key from /data/besu/key